-Elliott fined over horse's positive drugs test
+Elliott fined £1,000 over 'mystery' positive test

 "I accept that responsibility lies with Mr Elliott, I don't accept that includes posting a guard beside his horses 24 hours a day to stop someone giving it a pat or letting them lick their hand," he said.

-Saint Roi, who originally finished fourth in the race for trainer Willie Mullins, will be promoted to third.
+Saint Roi, who originally finished fourth in the race for trainer Willie Mullins, will be promoted to third with the £47,745 prize money going to owner JP McManus.

 Elliott missed the 2021 Cheltenham Festival as he served a 12-month ban, with the last six months suspended.
 He was found guilty of bringing the sport into disrepute after being pictured sitting on a dead horse.